averykhoo/opentelemetry_wrapper/README.md

   * sometimes works even after apps are created for some reason, likely due to how Uvicorn runs in a new process
   * but somehow sometimes doesn't work in prod, for equally unknown reasons
   * probably best to instrument each app instance
+* logs some http headers received by fastapi as span attributes

 ## usage